hashicorp/actions-go-build/README.md

 In order to add other files like licenses etc to the zip file, you need to write them into `$TARGET_DIR` in your build instructions.

+### Reproducibility Assertions

+The `reproducible` input has three options:

+- `assert` (the default) means perform a verification build and fail if it's not identical to the primary build.
+- `report` means perform a verification build, log the results, but do not fail.
+- `nope`   means do not perform a verification build at all.

 #### Ensuring Reproducibility